Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/AppMonitoring/performanceMetrics/README.md

 6. Configure probes to run at fixed intervals for backup or service maintenance without disruption.
 7. Synthetic testing aids in understanding user experience.
 8. Monitor CPU usage for balanced application threading.
-9. Cryptographic protocols can monitor CPU usage.
-10. Configure Apps with appropriate memory allocation.
+9. Configure Apps with appropriate memory allocation.
-11. High memory usage may indicate database management issues or excessive page thrashing.
+10. High memory usage may indicate database management issues or excessive page thrashing.

 These insights provide additional context and guidance for optimizing and monitoring the listed metrics.
 ***